White Collar Crimes

 For the crime of identity theft, your attorney may be able to claim you did not use the information obtained for any type of unlawful purpose, you had no criminal intent, or you are actually innocent and are the victim of either false accusations or mistaken identity.

-For the charge of embezzlement, your criminal lawyer may be able to claim you lacked criminal intent, or that you believed, in good faith, you had a right to the property or money taken.
+For the charge of embezzlement, your white collar crimes lawyer may be able to claim you lacked criminal intent, or that you believed, in good faith, you had a right to the property or money taken.
 If you believed you had a right to the money or property taken, then it will have to be shown you made no attempt to cover up the fact you took the money or property, and that it was not taken because you believed you were owed a debt by the owner.

 “Intent” to commit a criminal act can be difficult to prove; what may seem to be embezzlement could simply be a mistake made on your part.